 Yes.
-Most specialist caravan policies will cover you outside the UK but watch out if you plan to head overseas regularly each year.
-Some only offer as little as 30 days cover abroad while others will go to 180 - more than enough for even the most ardent caravanners.
+Most specialist caravan policies will cover you outside the UK, but watch out if you plan to head overseas regularly each year.
+Some only offer as little as 30 days' cover abroad while others will go to 180 - more than enough for even the most committed caravanners.
 Make sure you grab the cheapest travel insurance before you go.

-Can I lend my caravan to friends or family?
+Can I lend my caravan to friends and family?

 Lots of policies include cover so you can rest easy that if your friends and family borrow your caravan, you'll still be able to make a claim if anything goes wrong.
-But always double check, especially if it's something you plan to do regularly - search for family and friends in the Ts and Cs.
+But always double-check, especially if it's something you plan to do regularly - search for family and friends in the T&Cs.

 Am I covered if the caravan hits a pothole or suffers a puncture and can't move?

 Most specialist caravan policies don't include breakdown cover.
 You'll have to rely instead on a breakdown policy for your car, which will usually extend to any caravan you're towing.
 Not all do, though, so double-check to be certain.
-So as a rule, if your caravan hits a pothole and damages its chassis (so it can't move), then your car breakdown policy will cover you for being towed home or to a garage.
+As a rule, if your caravan hits a pothole and damages its chassis (so can't move), your car breakdown policy will cover you for being towed home or to a garage.

-We've bought a very old caravan made 30 years ago but it's in excellent condition.
+We've bought a caravan made 30 years ago but it's in excellent condition.
 Can we get cover?